Hassan Mungab: Benadir-UN bilateral cooperation

-In November 2014, Mayor Hussein met with UN Special Representative for Somalia Nicholas Kay in Mogadishu.
+In November 2014, Mayor Hussein Mungab met with UN Special Representative for Somalia Nicholas Kay in Mogadishu.
 The two officials discussed a number of bilateral issues, including strengthening municipal security, training local government forces, and engaging the indigent.
-Hussein also indicated that he and Kay agreed to accelerate ties between the Benadir administration and the UN.
-Additionally, Kay applauded Hussein for pledging to hold fair city elections.
+Hussein Mungab also indicated that he and Kay agreed to accelerate ties between the Benadir administration and the UN.
+Additionally, Kay applauded Hussein Mungab for pledging to hold fair city elections.

 TIKA development projects

-In December 2014, Hussein met with Turkish International Cooperation and Development Agency (TIKA) officials in Ankara to discuss development initiatives that the Turkish company is implementing in Somalia.
+In December 2014, Hussein Mungab met with Turkish International Cooperation and Development Agency (TIKA) officials in Ankara to discuss development initiatives that the Turkish company is implementing in Somalia.
 The focus of the gathering was on accelerating the completion of these projects, particularly the construction of the Wadnaha thoroughfare that connects a number of Mogadishu's districts.
-Additionally, Hussein urged the firm to continue the development activities that it had already begun, and commended it for its existing work in support of the Somali government and general public.
+Additionally, Hussein Mungab urged the firm to continue the development activities that it had already begun, and commended it for its existing work in support of the Somali government and general public.
 TIKA Deputy Chairman Ali Maskan in turn pledged that his company would complete the various projects in a timely manner.